Navratri 2022 Date, History, Celebration of Navratri

 - Day 9: 21st April (Wednesday) Rama Navami: Siddhidatri Puja

 Navratri is celebrated around the country and it is called with different names.
 There are many ways to celebrate this festival.
 The beliefs of devotees remain the same.
-The blessings of Goddess Durga are believed to be the most powerful blessing.
+The blessings of Goddess Durga are believed to be the most powerful blessings.